dendotai/transpoze-app/README.md

 # Transvibe.app

+![License](https://img.shields.io/badge/license-MIT-blue.svg)
+![Platform](https://img.shields.io/badge/platform-macOS-lightgrey.svg)

+> [!WARNING]
+> This app was vibe-coded in a single redbull-fueled and kebab-refueled evening.
+>
+> Looking at the code may cause existential dread.
+>
+> Built with the 'useEffect until it works' pattern.

 A fast, modern desktop app for converting WebM videos to MP4 format.
 Built with Tauri, React, and TypeScript.

-![License](https://img.shields.io/badge/license-MIT-blue.svg)
-![Platform](https://img.shields.io/badge/platform-macOS-lightgrey.svg)
+## Goal

+An exploration of whether vibe-coding can lead to an unmanageable mess of spaghetti code.
+Apparently not achieved yet.

 ## Features